Bon Jovi discography

 Bon Jovi achieved widespread global recognition with its third album Slippery When Wet (1986), which remains their best-selling album to date with over 28 million copies sold worldwide.
-It reached number one in Australia, Canada, and the US, where it spent eight weeks at the top of the Billboard 200 and was certified 12× Platinum by the RIAA.
-The album's first two singles "You Give Love a Bad Name" and "Livin' on a Prayer" reached number one on the Billboard Hot 100 chart.
+It reached No. 1 in Australia, Canada, and the US, where it spent eight weeks at the top of the Billboard 200 and was certified 15× Platinum by the RIAA.
+The album's first two singles "You Give Love a Bad Name" and "Livin' on a Prayer" reached No. 1 on the Billboard Hot 100 chart.
 Bon Jovi's fourth album New Jersey (1988) achieved similar global success, producing five top-10 singles on the Billboard Hot 100, of which "Bad Medicine" and "I'll Be There for You" topped the chart.

-Keep the Faith (1992) marked a change in the band's appearance and sound, eschewing the glam metal from its 1980s albums in a favor of a different hard rock sound.
-The album debuted at number one in the UK and Australia, cracked the top 5 in the US and was certified 2× Platinum by the RIAA for shipping two million copies in the United States.
-The ballad "Bed of Roses" peaked at number 10 on the Billboard Hot 100 and the album's title track hit number one on the Mainstream Rock Tracks.
-The greatest hits album Cross Road (1994) debuted at number one and was the best-selling album in United Kingdom for 1994.
+Keep the Faith (1992) marked a change in the band's appearance and sound, eschewing the glam metal from its 1980s albums in favor of a different hard rock sound.
+The album debuted at No. 1 in the UK and Australia, cracked the top 5 in the US and was certified 2× Platinum by the RIAA for shipping two million copies in the United States.
+The ballad "Bed of Roses" peaked at No. 10 on the Billboard Hot 100 and the album's title track hit No. 1 on the Mainstream Rock Tracks.
+The greatest hits album Cross Road (1994) debuted at No. 1 and was the best-selling album in United Kingdom for 1994.
 "Always", the first of the compilation's two new tracks, spent six months in the top 10 of the Billboard Hot 100, was certified platinum in the US and became Bon Jovi's highest selling single.

 These Days (1995) was the group's first release after the departure of bassist Alec John Such.
-The record was a commercial success in the Asian and European markets, debuting at number one in the UK and spending four consecutive weeks at the top.
+The record was a commercial success in the Asian and European markets, debuting at No. 1 in the UK and spending four consecutive weeks at the top.
 In Japan, the album topped the Oricon chart with first week sales of 379,000 copies, becoming the second fastest selling international album in chart's history.
-Its lead single "This Ain't a Love Song" reached number 14 in the US and number six in the UK.
-Crush (2000) became the band's sixth and fifth consecutive number one album in Australia and the United Kingdom, respectively, and reached 2× Platinum in the US.
+Its lead single "This Ain't a Love Song" reached No. 14 in the US and No. 6 in the UK.
+Crush (2000) became the band's sixth and fifth consecutive No. 1 album in Australia and the United Kingdom, respectively, and reached 2× Platinum in the US.
 The success of the album was largely due to its lead single "It's My Life" which was nominated for a Grammy Award for Best Rock Performance by a Duo or Group, while the album was nominated for Best Rock Album at the 2001 ceremony.